Boise State Broncos: Baseball

 Boise State played intercollegiate baseball through the 1980 season.
 Their first season in the Big Sky Conference was 1971, with all eight teams split into two divisions and a best-of-three series between the division winners to determine the conference title.
 The Broncos and fellow newcomer Northern Arizona joined Idaho State and Weber State in the Southern Division.
 Montana State dropped the sport after the season and Montana in 1972, so Boise State was moved to the Northern Division for 1973 with Idaho and Gonzaga.

 After the season, athletic director Lyle Smith stepped down as head baseball coach, succeeded by Ross Vaughn, an assistant coach at Washington State in Pullman pursuing a doctorate in biomechanics.

 Following the 1974 season, the Big Sky discontinued its sponsorship of baseball (and four other sports); Southern Division champion Idaho State dropped their program a few weeks later, and three-time conference champion Weber State soon followed.
 The three Northern Division teams joined the newly formed Northern Pacific Conference (NorPac) for the 1975 season and competed against Portland State, Portland, Seattle U., and Puget Sound (and later, Eastern Washington).
 Due to budget constraints, both BSU and Idaho discontinued baseball following the 1980 season.
 Head coach Vaughn stayed with the university another three decades as a kinesiology professor and an associate dean.

 Boise State played on campus through the 1979 season, until displaced due to construction of the BSU Pavilion (now ExtraMile Arena).
 The final infield is now occupied by the tennis courts; home plate was at, center field was to the northeast, and the first base line was aligned with the sidewalk along the southern wall of ExtraMile Arena.
 For their last season in 1980, the Broncos played home games at Borah Field (now Bill Wigle Field) at Borah High School.

 With the elimination of wrestling in 2017, the baseball program returned in 2019 for the 2020 season; a coaching search began in September 2017, and Gary Van Tol was hired as head coach in November.
-However, that season was canceled after the COVID-19 pandemic was declared leading to baseball's second elimination when the athletic department's budget was reduced by $3 million.
+However, that season was canceled, along with all remaining NCAA competitions for the school year, just 14 games in when the COVID-19 pandemic was declared, leading to baseball's second elimination later that summer when the athletic department's budget was reduced by $3 million.
+The Broncos recorded a 9–5 record in their brief return.
 Most of the remaining players moved to other Bronco programs or transferred to Pac-12 Conference schools.